 Working with other agencies and inter-agency collaboration

 Many DCJ clients have dealings with other agencies, including government and non-government agencies and support groups.
 DCJ cooperate with these other agencies to seek the best outcomes for the client.
 We will also make our clients aware of the services provided by these agencies and groups where appropriate.

 An interagency approach is often essential when working with clients, particularly when ensuring the safety, welfare or wellbeing of a child or young person.
 DCJ will work with other agencies to strengthen partnerships recognising the importance of providing appropriate support to families earlier, to prevent children and young people requiring statutory child protection intervention.

 - Maintain law and order in and around tenancies managed by DCJ.

 - Develop and implement crime prevention and community safety strategies.

 - Provide information that the Police need in order to carry out their duties, for example, to investigate a criminal activity or to manage a serious incident that threatens life or property.

 - Provide information to Police when subpoenaed, unless the information is privileged or to which public interest immunity attaches.
-In these cases, FACS will lodge an appeal not to provide the information.
+In these cases, DCJ will lodge an appeal not to provide the information.

-- Cooperate with the Police to investigate a crime or offence alleged to have occurred within premises/tenancies managed by FACS.
+- Cooperate with the Police to investigate a crime or offence alleged to have occurred within premises/tenancies managed by DCJ.

 - Seek information from the Police if an offence is related to a tenancy matter in accordance with the Memorandum of Understanding.